erebe/personal-server/README.md

 ```

-When an file under `dovecot/**` is modified during a commit, the Github Actions CI will trigger the job that re-build the docker image and push it to the [github container registry](https://github.com/features/packages).
+When a file under `dovecot/**` is modified during a commit, the Github Actions CI will trigger the job that re-build the docker image and push it to the [GitHub container registry](https://github.com/features/packages).
-I use github container registry in order to centralize things as much as possible and avoid adding docker hub as an other external dependencies.
+I use GitHub container registry in order to centralize things as much as possible and avoid adding docker hub as another external dependencies.

 The part left to do yet, is automatic deployment when a new image is build.
-Ideally, I would like to avoid having to store my kubeconfig inside github secrets and code an app that support webhook in order to trigger a new deployment.
+Ideally, I would like to avoid having to store my kubeconfig inside GitHub secrets and code an app that support web hook in order to trigger a new deployment.
 But for now I am still thinking of how to do that properly, so I am left to delete manually my pod to re-fetch the latest image until then ¯\_(ツ)_/¯

-# Hosting your own cloud with nextcloud <a name="cloud"></a>
+# Hosting your own cloud with Nextcloud <a name="cloud"></a>

 # Backups <a name="backup"></a>

 My backups are simplistic, as I store all the data under `/opt` of the host machine and that I am not running any dedicated database.
 The Backup of the data consist of:
-1. Running a cron-job every night inside kubernetes that is spawning a container
+1. Running a cron-job every night inside Kubernetes that is spawning a container
-2. Mouting the whole `/opt` folder inside the container as a volume
+2. Mounting the whole `/opt` folder inside the container as a volume
 3. Creating a tar of `/opt`
 4. Pushing the tarball to the ftp server that my hosting company provide me